x10xchange/starknet-perpetual/README.md

 ## About

-This repo holds the implementation of Staknet Perpetual Trading contracts.
+This repo holds the implementation of Starknet Perpetual Trading contracts.

 ## Disclaimer